NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 import profilePooledInstances       from './network-profiler/profile-pooled-instances.mp4' import networkSaturated             from './network-profiler/network-saturated.mp4'

 # Profiling bandwidth with the Normcore profiler

-In this guide, we'll walk through using the network profiler to debug and optimize bandwidth consumption in your Normcore project.
-We'll cover setting up the profiler, interpreting its data, and implementing strategies to reduce used bandwidth.
+This guide will show you how to use the network profiler tool to find and fix issues with your Normcore project sending too much data over the network.

-## Scenario
+## When to use the Normcore profiler

-When you have many frequently created rigidbody instances, the network traffic can get hefty.
-This increased traffic leads to higher bandwidth usage, potentially causing latency issues and impacting your app's performance.
-The profiler data often reveals each new instance contributes to a cumulative increase in sent and received data, leading to spikes in the network traffic graphs.
-Here's what the view looks like for the player receiving the data:
+When you create a lot of RigidBodies your project is going to use a lot of bandwidth over the network.
+The profiler is a great way to figure out how to identify the issue and lower the bandwidth usage:

 <video width="100%" controls><source src={networkSaturated} /></video>

 Additionally, rigidbody instances with low friction might take a while to sleep.
-These active rigidbodies continue generating data, even when no longer relevant, contributing to ongoing network traffic.
+These active rigidbodies continue generating data and contribute to ongoing network traffic even if they don't affect the player experience.

 ### Sample project

-To understand this issue, we provide a [sample project](</downloads/Profiler_Sample.zip>) illustrating the problem with rigidbody instances.
+In this guide we're going to debug an application that spawns too many RigidBodies.
+We provide a project [here](</downloads/Profiler_Sample.zip>).
 It contains two scenes: **Unoptimized Scene** and **Optimized Scene**.
-The video above illustrating the issue uses **Unoptimized Scene**.
+The video above illustrating the issue uses the **Unoptimized Scene**.

 In the Project window, open the **Unoptimized Scene** scene in the **Profiler Sample** folder.
-This scene instantiates basketballs on mouse clicks, letting them bounce until the network saturates.
+This scene spawns a basketball each time you click the mouse and lets them bounce until the network saturates.

 The unoptimized code looks like this: